 Here the pieces have been cast and the layers of clay removed.

-For some pieces a table with a vise and an angle grinder can be helpful…
+For some objects a table with a vise and an angle grinder can be helpful…

 …others need smaller tools such as a flexible shaft rotary tool and most need a few minutes on polishing wheels (the yellow wheel in the background).

-Sometimes a very last step is added in which we have an exhibition of all the work that was made.
+Sometimes a very last step is added in which an exhibition of all the work that was made takes place.
+Click here to see the work done by New Mexico School for the Arts students, six local artists, and Axle Contemporary in 2015.